-(j) S 6.0 to S 6.5 do not apply to gas killing systems, whereby the birds are killed within the system.
+S 6.1 to S 6.6 do not apply to gas killing systems, whereby the birds are killed within the system.

-- S 6.0 a) birds must be decapitated - b) the head must be macerated immediately following decapitation. - S 6.1 After stunning, both carotid arteries and jugular veins must be effectively severed using a ventral cut. - S 6.2 Where an automatic neck cutter is used, the cut must be checked by the appointed member of staff who must be given sufficient time to sever the blood vessels manually, if necessary. - S 6.3 No more than 10 seconds must elapse between stunning and neck cutting. - S 6.3.1 There must be sufficient time after stunning and prior to neck cutting/decapitation to assess the effectiveness of the stun. - S 6.4 All birds must be checked to ensure that they are dead before entering the scalding tank. - S 6.5 Hens must not be immersed in a scalding tank or plucked until at least 90 seconds have elapsed since the major blood vessels in their necks have been severed.
+- S 6.1 After stunning each bird must: - a) be decapitated (the head removed), and - b) the head macerated immediately following decapitation. - S 6.2 After stunning, both carotid arteries and jugular veins must be effectively severed using a ventral cut. - S 6.3 Where an automatic neck cutter is used, the cut must be checked by the appointed member of staff who must be given sufficient time to sever the blood vessels manually, if necessary. - S 6.4 No more than 10 seconds must elapse between stunning and neck cutting. - S 6.4.1 There must be sufficient time after stunning and prior to neck cutting/decapitation to assess the effectiveness of the stun. - S 6.5 LEGAL All birds must be checked to ensure that they are dead before entering the scalding tank. - S 6.6 Hens must not be immersed in a scalding tank or plucked until at least 90 seconds have elapsed since the major blood vessels in their necks have been severed.

-\ Gas killing
+Gas killing

-(i) The use of gas under controlled conditions as a means of killing birds can provide many welfare benefits over conventional waterbath stunning, such as reduced manual handling, avoiding the need to invert and shackle live birds and a more consistent killing process.
+The use of gas under controlled conditions as a means of killing birds can provide many welfare benefits over conventional waterbath stunning, such as reduced manual handling, avoiding the need to invert and shackle live birds and a more consistent killing process.